Novum/vkQuake/readme.md

 ### FreeBSD

-[FreeBSD](https://freebsd.org) includes vkQuake in the standard port/package repoistories since version [11.3](https://www.freebsd.org/releases/11.3R/announce).
+[FreeBSD](https://freebsd.org) includes vkQuake in the ports collection since version [11.3](https://www.freebsd.org/releases/11.3R/announce).

 If you're running `FreeBSD 11.3` or greater, you can install the package with: